shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 Complete the [Git Basics Survey](https://docs.google.com/forms/d/e/1FAIpQLSezh266Wzhha6HZtSdUQEX1QyvzDuzgWihREqvRgK6AFdLDjg/viewform?usp=sf_link) which covers some basic Git commands used with GitHub (the process is similar when working with any Git repository hosting service).
 When you provide your answers, make sure that your answers are complete (i.e. include a branch name/file name/message/URL/etc if the command requires it to run successfully).<br>

+You may find it helpful to refer to the [Git Overview](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/guides/git.md).
+Feel free to use one of the Git Cheat Sheets to complete the Git survey.<br>

 There are 20 questions in this survey.
-Many of them can be answered with one Linux Git command, some of which are covered in Exercise 1.
-Other questions (such as the ones on branching and creating a new repo) are not discussed in Exercise 1 (hint: refer to the Git Cheat Sheets and try to see if you can use the commands and implement each step in a test repo).
+Many of them can be answered with one Linux Git command, some of which are covered in other Lab 01 exercises.
+Other questions (such as the ones on branching and creating a new repo) have not previously been discussed (hint: refer to the Git Cheat Sheets and try to see if you can use the commands and implement each step in a test repo).
 Let the instructor know if anything is unclear.<br>

 * Part 1 (questions 1-6):
   * Create a new GitHub repository (a remote repo)